Tarsiciosh/EssentialFeed/README.md

 - completes insertion with error
 - add weak
 (guarantee that the `LocalFeedLoader` does not deliver insertion error after instance has been deallocated)
-- refactor code to return if error inmediatelly - change name cacheDeletionError (extract cache insertion into helper function to make logic inside closure callbacks easier to follow)
+- refactor code to return if error immediatelly - change name cacheDeletionError

+(extract cache insertion into helper function to make logic inside closure callbacks easier to follow)

 (move `LocalFeedLoader` (and `FeedStore` collaborator) to its own file in production)